IanPaniagua/regalo-app-rn/DOCS/feature-group-giffting/group-gifting-strategy.md

 - [ ] Notification triggers

 ### E2E Tests (Manual)
-- [ ] Flujo completo: Create → Invite → Accept → Chat → Pay → Close
+- [ ] Full flow: Create → Invite → Accept → Chat → Pay → Close
-- [ ] Permisos: Creator vs Member actions
+- [ ] Permissions: Creator vs Member actions
-- [ ] Real-time: Múltiples usuarios en mismo grupo
+- [ ] Real-time: Multiple users in the same group

 ---

 ## 📱 Platform Considerations

 ### Mobile (iOS/Android)
-- ✅ Todo funciona nativamente
+- ✅ Everything works natively
-- ✅ Push notifications completas
+- ✅ Full push notifications
-- ✅ Real-time chat sin problemas
+- ✅ Real-time chat works smoothly

 ### Web
-- ✅ Firestore real-time funciona
+- ✅ Firestore real-time works
-- ⚠️ Push notifications limitadas (ya manejado en NotificationsContext)
+- ⚠️ Push notifications are limited (handled in `NotificationsContext`)
-- ✅ Chat funcional
+- ✅ Chat functional
-- 💡 Considerar: Añadir polling fallback si web tiene problemas con listeners
+- 💡 Consider: add polling fallback if web has issues with listeners

 ---

 ## 🚨 Potential Challenges & Solutions

-### Challenge 1: Chat Performance con Muchos Mensajes
+### Challenge 1: Chat Performance with Many Messages
-**Problem:** Cargar todos los mensajes puede ser lento
+**Problem:** Loading all messages can be slow
 **Solution:**
-- Implementar paginación (cargar últimos 50 mensajes)
+- Implement pagination (load last 50 messages)
-- Usar `limitToLast(50)` en query
+- Use `limitToLast(50)` in query
-- Botón "Load more" para mensajes antiguos
+- "Load more" button for older messages

-### Challenge 2: Cálculo de Precio cuando Alguien se Va
+### Challenge 2: Price Calculation When Someone Leaves
-**Problem:** ¿Qué pasa si alguien ya pagó y luego se va?
+**Problem:** What happens if someone already paid and then leaves?
 **Solution:**
-- Opción A: No permitir remover si ya pagó (más simple para MVP)
+- Option A: Do not allow removal if they already paid (simpler for MVP)
-- Opción B: Recalcular y notificar a todos (Release 2)
+- Option B: Recalculate and notify everyone (Release 2)
-- **Recomendación:** Opción A para MVP
+- **Recommendation:** Option A for MVP

-### Challenge 3: Notificaciones de Chat Spam
+### Challenge 3: Chat Notification Spam
-**Problem:** Muchas notificaciones si chat muy activo
+**Problem:** Too many notifications if chat is very active
 **Solution:**
-- Agrupar notificaciones por grupo
+- Group notifications per group
-- Silenciar notificaciones si usuario está en la pantalla del grupo
+- Mute notifications if the user is on the group screen
-- Implementar "mute group" (Release 3)
+- Implement "mute group" (Release 3)

 ---